The Solar Gravitational Lens

 Mission studies favour a swarm: a handful of small probes, each dedicated to a single target, rather than one large flagship[10].

-Each probe is a dedicated observatory: one star, one world, one long stare.
-So we’d prioritise the nearest candidates—temperate worlds with atmospheric hints worth following up.
+Each probe, a dedicated observatory: one star, one world, one long stare.
+So we’d prioritise the nearest candidates, temperate worlds with atmospheric hints worth following up.
 Proxima b.
 TRAPPIST-1e.
-Kepler-442b.
-Worlds we’ve already found, now ready to characterise in detail.
+LHS 1140 b.

 V. An Age of Wonders Lies Beyond

 The Solar Gravitational Lens has existed since the Sun formed.
 Every star creates one.
-The physics is settled.
+The optics follow from general relativity.
 The price is institutional: decades of patience, billions of dollars, and a mission that pays off only once it’s farther than any spacecraft we’ve ever flown.

-It’s a spacecraft, a telescope, a mission profile—flagship-class in ambition.
-Buildable with today’s physics—and engineering we already know how to do, at scale.
+It’s a spacecraft, a telescope, a mission profile.
+Flagship-class in ambition.
+Buildable with today’s physics and engineering.

-At 550 AU, a small spacecraft stares at a thread-thin ring of light around the Sun—an Einstein ring carrying light from another world.
+At 550 AU, a small spacecraft stares at a thread-thin ring of light around the Sun, an Einstein ring carrying light from another world.
 Over months, a coastline appears.
 Then the continents.
-The first resolved map of an exo-Earth will be an Earthrise-level moment.

 The Sun built the lens.
 We can build the mission.